Chicholi

 Chicholi is a census town and a municipal committee in the Betul district in the Indian state of Madhya Pradesh.

 Economy

 Its people depend on farming and business.
 Wheat, maize and soybeans are the main crops.

 Geography

 Three lakes and two small rivers surround this city.
-Average rainfall of the Chicholi is 1053mm per year.
-The highest temperature is about 45~47°C, and the lowest is approx 4~5°C.
+The average rainfall of Chicholi is 1053mm per year.
+The highest temperature is about 45-47°C, and the lowest is approximately 4-5°C.

 Culture

 Hindu Temple Chandi Mata is situated in Chicholi tehsil.
 Bhoot Mela (Ghost Fair) at Malajpur village is 7 km away.
+The fair is held annually, from Paush Purnima to Basant Panchami and is associated with the samadhi of Guru Baba Sahib.

 Transport

 The nearest railway station is Betul Railway Station.

 Governance

 Chicholi City is divided into 15 wards, for which elections are held every five years.

-Chicholi Nagar Panchayat has total administration of over 1,936 households to which it supplies basic amenities like water and sewerage.
+Chicholi Nagar Panchayat has a total administration of over 1,936 households to which it supplies basic amenities like water and sewerage.
 It is authorised to build roads within Nagar Panchayat limits and impose taxes on properties under its jurisdiction.